outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+  - concept of attention in structures
+    - mixed interim high-variation & high-similarity structures tend to maximize attention

+  - examine conflating intent & requirement

+  - insight path example
+    - when generating solutions, identify:
+      - context/case/condition that can rule it out
+      - variables that can generate the most solutions
+      - filters that can filter the most solutions
+        - apply filters to solution space by solutions that are ruled out in fewest cases, best cases where solutions are less required or least probable cases

+  - alternate insight path direction types
+    - generate solutions from problem statement using interface objects
+      - core functions
+      - mixes/changes of previous or abstract solutions
+      - insight paths (break problem down, trial & error, etc)
+      - system structures
+      - core structures (opposite, equal, adjacent)
+      - function input/output chains
+      - vertex variables
+      - conceptual structures
+    - apply solution format and reverse engineer solution
+      - apply solution filters that are adjacently derivable from problem/solution metadata (most-reducing filters that rule out the most solutions)
+    - apply both the generate solutions method & solution format method and connect them in the middle

   - example of deriving solutions (from https://www.quantamagazine.org/mathematicians-inch-closer-to-matrix-multiplication-goal-20210323/)

     - original solution (apply method to smaller matrices) applies:

       - core structures:
         - meta (matrix of matrices)
         - subset (sub-matrices)